prashantgohel321/Linux-Administration-and-DBA/03 AD Domain Services Installation/01 promote-dc-server2022.md

 ## What I Achieve After This File

-- By the end of this promotion, I have a fully functional Domain Controller with Active Directory Domain Services and DNS installed.
+- By the end of this promotion, I have a fully functional Domain Controller with AD Domain Services and DNS installed.
 This server is now the central authentication authority for the network.
 Linux systems will rely on this Domain Controller for Kerberos authentication and domain integration in future steps.